CaoXuanHao0/CaoXuanHao0.github.io/_posts/2022-09-01-[Blog] Explainability in transformer based model.md

 #### 1.3 Generic Attention Explainability (GAE) and Transformer Interpretability Beyond Attention Visualization [2,3]

-To improve, propose a few changes:
+To make the assumptions of (1) and (2) more realistic, [2,3] propose a few improvement:

 **(1)****Head aggregation****by weighted sum**

 * Here we use the gradient of the attention matrix as its weight and use weighted sum as the Head aggregation Since each head captures different features, and thus has different importance, and needs to be treated differently.
 So we use a gradient to weigh it.

-(Other choices of aggregation, like taking the minimum, or taking the maximum, are less effective as a gradient.
-It also enables a class-specific signal. )
+(It also enables a class-specific signal.
+Other choices of aggregation, like taking the minimum, or taking the maximum, are less effective as a gradient.)

 $$E_h A^{(b)} = \frac{1}{M} \sum_{m}^{} ∇A_m^{(b)} \odot A_m^{(b)}$$